Singapore celebrating summit with Trump cocktails, Kim tacos

-Singapore is a city that takes great pride in its food, so it’s not surprising that enterprising restaurateurs are using next week’s historic summit between US President Donald Trump and North Korean leader Kim Jong Un to showcase some culinary creativity.
+Singapore is a city that takes great pride in its food, so it’s not surprising that enterprising restaurateurs are using the historic summit between US President Donald Trump and North Korean leader Kim Jong Un to showcase some culinary creativity.
 Restaurants are marking the city-state’s time in the global spotlight with everything from red, white and blue cocktails to tacos named after the two leaders.
 Several of the stunts are being marketed with a twist on Trump’s signature “Make America Great Again” slogan.

 At Harmony Nasi Lemak in central Singapore a signboard with drawings of Trump and Kim greets passers-by with the words: “Let’s make HARMONY great again!”
 Inside it’s selling what it calls the “Trump-Kim Chi Nasi Lemak,” which puts American and Korean elements in a traditional dish of rice, fish or chicken and chili paste that is popular in Singapore and neighboring Malaysia.
 The new dish features US dry-aged beef and a stack of spicy kimchi, a Korean staple.